LagoVista/docs/Workflows/Attributes.md

 Attributes have a [Key](../topics/Keys.md) assigned to them when they are created.
 This key can then be used in scripts or other formulas.
 Since attributes are defined on a [Workflow](Index.md), they need to be fully qualified to be used external to the workflow.

+You can provide a [script](../Scripting/AttributeOnSet.md) that is executed when a value is being assigned to an attribute.

+In addition you can access and set attributes through a [script](../Scripting/WorkingWithAttributes.md) as well.

 ### Mappings from Attributes